DEFRA/defra-docker-dotnetcore/IMAGE_SCANNING.md

 apk add --no-cache 'libssl1.1>1.1.1'
 ```

 Note that the `>` symbol will install versions `1.1.1` or greater, so acts like a `>=` operator.
 Also the `'` quotes around the package name and version are important, and leaving them out can lead to unintended behaviour.
+Finally for patc

 The command should be placed after the `tini` installation, with a leading `&&`.
 The line above correctly updated would be:
 ```
 RUN apk update && apk add --no-cache tini  && apk add --no-cache 'libssl1.1>1.1.1' && apk add ca-certificates && rm -rf /var/cache/apk/*
 ```

+Sometimes a patch version contains letters, i.e. `1.1.1j-r0`, these should be matched with a `>1.1.1` where possible, rather than tying to a specific version with `=1.1.1j-r0`.

 Further details on `apk` syntax can be found in the [Alpine package management documentation](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).